karimojaz/3-musketeers/cash/README.md

 ## Introduction :

-Cash convert an amount of monney to another one.
+Cash convert an amount of money to another one.

 ## Installation :